Mischief & Craft d="M134.36 152.05c-2.9 1.14-5.38 1.47-7.53 1.5-4.69-9 17.01-24.73 15.09-6.87-2.69 2.24-4.96 3.9-7.56 5.37" />

 (Even though I'm writing this on a personal device on my personal time, I still work for GSA and am still bound by its social media policy as well as the Hatch Act.
 As such, I'm going to limit this to only public information and refrain from expressing certain political opinions)

 Recently, one of Airbnb's cofounders announced he was working with DOGE to "to improve the user experience within our government."
-What if I told you there was a group of user researchers, engineers, product managers, and procurement specialists within the federal goverment whose job was to partner with other federal agencies, learn directly from them and the people they serve what problems they face, and come up with solutions tested with real users?
+What if I told you there was a group of user researchers, engineers, product managers, and procurement specialists within the federal government whose job was to partner with other federal agencies, learn directly from them and the people they serve what problems they face, and come up with solutions tested with real users?
 Well there isn't.
 Not anymore, anyway, since they were all just fired.
-I'm being glib, but my point is that 18F excelled at doing all of the things DOGE purports to want, including dramatically eleiminating waste.
+I'm being glib, but my point is that 18F excelled at doing all of the things DOGE purports to want, including dramatically eliminating waste.
 See here and here and here for just a few of so, so many examples.

 So why did they kill 18F?
 If you ask me in my totally personal non-official opinion, it wasn't despite 18F's success but because of it.
 But don't take it from me, take it from 18F's last Executive Director: